 We knew Iwin personally in 2018, introduced by our friend.
 As we were curious and interested to know more about her and her handmade soap (Origin), we came to her house and she gladly and humbly welcomed us.
 Since then, we frequently meet her and her team and made us know how Origin step by step growing xarelto side effects on the liver .

 This week, we met her and here is our conversation with her:

 Q: Hi Iwin!
 Can you share a little bit about yourself to the readers?
 And also how did you start Origin?

 Iwin : Hi, I am Iwin, the founder of Origin Natural Skincare.
 I was born and raised in Lombok, and the youngest child among 6 siblings in my family.
 Before starting Origin, I graduated from teacher & training faculty, but I did not get received any job as a teacher, I even tried to apply for the position in 15 schools.
+Find a covid pandemic coding class online.
 In the end, I worked in the private sector for years then married in 2015.
 After that, I launched 2 businesses before I started Origin.